UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

 - UNLV has two wins against the spread in four games this season.

-- UNLV is 1-0 against the spread and 0-2 overall when the team churns out over 283.8 yards.
+- UNLV is 1-0 against the spread and 0-2 overall when the team amasses more than 283.8 yards.

 - This year the Rebels have four turnovers, three fewer than the Roadrunners have takeaways (7).